mbeddr/mps-platform-docs/src/doc/docs/home/performance.md

 !!! warning "This is a page about advanced topics.
 Please skip it if you are a beginner."

-This page explains common bottlenecks regarding memory consumption and performance in general and how to solve those problems.
+This page explains common bottlenecks regarding memory consumption and performance in MPS in general and how to solve those problems.
+If you want to know about slow software in general (e.g. hardware-related slowness), read: [Slow Software | Ink & Switch](https://www.inkandswitch.com/slow-software/).

 ## General